ZSungat/ThrottlestopTPLAutomation/README.md

 - **Advanced TPL Configuration**: Customizes PL1, PL2, and TTL for fine-tuned CPU power control.
 - **Windows Power Plan Integration**: Applies matching Windows power plans to align with ThrottleStop profiles for optimal performance.
 - **Backup**: Creates the backup of the `ThrottleStop.ini` with initial user's unchanged settings `backup-ThrottleStop.ini`.
+- **Clamping**: Allows clamping of PL1 and PL2 values by appending "c" or "C" to the values.

 ## Requirements

 1. Install [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/) and [Lenovo Legion Toolkit](https://github.com/BartoszCichecki/LenovoLegionToolkit) on your system.
    - Ensure you have the correct paths to `ThrottleStop.exe` and `ThrottleStop.ini`.
 2. A basic understanding of your system's power and performance requirements.
 3. **Enable Start Minimized**: For seamless starting/restarting of `ThrottleStop.exe`, ensure the **"Start Minimized"** option is checked in **ThrottleStop -> Options -> Miscellaneous -> Start Minimized**.